signaloid/C0-microSD-Hardware/README.md

 ![C0-microSD front back](docs/assets/images/C0-microSD-front-back.jpeg)

 ## Repository Submodules
-A companion repository for the hardware module's [bootloader utilities](https://github.com/signaloid/C0-microSD-utilities/), included as a submodule, contains utilities for interacting with the bootloader, and libraries for building your own applications for the built-in Signaloid Core.
+A companion repository for the hardware module's [bootloader utilities](https://github.com/signaloid/C0-microSD-utilities/), included as a submodule, contains utilities for interacting with the bootloader, and libraries for building your own applications for the built-in Signaloid Soc.

 ## Repository Structure
-- The `examples/` folder contains example applications that run on the built Signaloid Core of the device.
+- The `examples/` folder contains example applications that run on the built Signaloid Soc of the device.
-- The `bin/` folder contains the latest `Bootloader` and `Signaloid Core` bitstreams for your C0-microSD, as well as a pre-synthesized blink example.
+- The `bin/` folder contains the latest `Bootloader` and `Signaloid Soc` bitstreams for your C0-microSD, as well as a pre-synthesized blink example.
 - The `docs/` folder contains the documentation of the C0-microSD.

 ## Cloning the Repository